 For more information, refer to students with a disability.

 For this reason, you should consider another programme as well in case you do not get a place.
-For these other degree programmes, you must enrol in Studielink no later than 1 May and participate in the compulsory study check.
+For these other degree programmes, you must enrol in Studielink no later than 1 May, after which you will receive an invitation for the study check.